How Much You Need to Save for College

 529 plans have an added advantage over an everyday savings account.
 When you save in a 529 plan, your money grows on a tax-free tree, causing it to accumulate more quickly.
 Your state may also offer additional tax benefits such as tax credits or deductions for 529 plan contributions

-You can make tax-free withdrawals from a 529 savings account when used for qualifying college expenses, such as college tuition.
+You can make tax-free withdrawals from a 529 savings account for qualifying college expenses, such as college tuition.

 2. Coverdell ESA

 Coverdell education savings accounts function similarly to a 529 tax-wise, with a few differences.
 Only families under a certain income threshold are eligible.
-Furthermore, the maximum contributions are much lower each year than with 520 plans.
+Furthermore, the maximum contributions are much lower yearly than with 520 plans.
 Finally, a Coverdell ESA has more qualified expenses for K-12 children.

 3. Custodial Account